National symbols of Luxembourg

 There are a number of national symbols of Luxembourg, representing Luxembourg or its people in either official or unofficial capacities.

-Under Luxembourgian law, 'national emblem' (emblèmes nationaux) is strictly-defined as the national anthem, the national flag, the national coat of arms, and the national civil ensign.
-However, there are many other symbols, both official and unofficial, that symbolise the Luxembourgian nation in the public consciousness.
+Under Luxembourgish law, 'national emblem' (emblèmes nationaux) is strictly defined as the national anthem, the national flag, the national coat of arms, and the national civil ensign.
+However, there are many other symbols, both official and unofficial, that symbolise the Luxembourgish nation in the public consciousness.